mareforma.open(path=None, *, ...)

 (chain walk back to a self-signed root, same gate as validate()).

-The OSS substrate accepts verdicts; the predicates that generate them
+The OSS core accepts verdicts; the predicates that generate them

 (semantic-cluster, cross-method, hash-match, shared-resolved-upstream)